-- Claiming and Defending Territory: A loud, complex song advertises to nearby birds that the territory is already inhabited by a healthy, active male, and any bird that wants to challenge him for his territory can judge their chances of success by interpreting his song.
+- Claiming and defending territory: A loud, complex song advertises to nearby birds that the territory is already inhabited by a healthy, active male.
+Any bird that wants to challenge him for his territory can judge their chances of success by interpreting the strength and complexity of his song.

-- Attracting a Mate: Just as a male's song advertises his territorial boundaries to rivals, it also lets nearby females know that he is strong and able to defend a good region.
-The complexity of his song can indicate health and age, since older birds have more time to learn new tones and tunes, and the amount of time he spends singing demonstrates his endurance.
+- Attracting a mate: Just as a male's song advertises his territorial boundaries to rivals, it also lets nearby females know that he is strong and able to defend a good region.
+The complexity of a song can indicate health and age, since older birds have more time to learn new tones and tunes, and the amount of time a male spends singing demonstrates his endurance.
 This lets a potential mate know that he can provide for her and give her the best chance of raising healthy chicks.

-- Courtship Duets: In the courtship rituals of some bird species, both genders will sing in a complex duet that strengthens their pair bond.
-The interplay of their songs and how they respond to one another demonstrates their responsiveness and reinforces their commitment to one another, as well as advertising that they are unavailable to other single birds.
+- Courtship duets: In the courtship rituals of some bird species, both genders will sing in a complex duet that strengthens their pair bond.
+The interplay of their songs and how they respond to one another demonstrates their responsiveness and reinforces their commitment to one another.
+This also helps advertise that they are unavailable to other single birds.

-- General Communication: While birds have a variety of calls that are used for different types of communication, song can also be used for more general purposes.
-A simple song might call a mate to a new food source or summon them to incubation duty, or might keep birds in touch while flying.
+- General communication: While birds have a variety of calls that are used for different types of communication, a song can also be used for more general purposes.
+A simple, basic song might call a mate to a new food source or summon them to incubation duty, or might keep birds in touch while flying.

 The Joy of Song

 Some ornithologists have theorized that birds may also sing simply for the pleasure of it.
-While more research is needed – the idea of bird emotions is still not understood well and can be controversial – it is possible that birds learn to enjoy their own songs and singing with other responsive birds nearby.
+While more research is needed as the idea of bird emotions is still not understood well and can be controversial, it is possible that birds enjoy their own songs and singing with other responsive birds nearby.
 In cases when birds sing without territorial or courtship concerns, the beauty of the song and the enjoyment of producing it may well be the reason why they vocalize.

 Practice Makes Perfect

 Just as babies aren't born with a full vocabulary, birds aren't hatched with the ability to sing.
 Young birds first practice begging calls and other attention-getting tones in the nest, but gradually learn to sing by listening to the songs of their parents.
 Because of this education, birds in different geographic areas will learn slightly different songs.
-In different environments, birds even learn to mimic other bird species or non-bird sounds; birds in the Mimidae family – the mimic thrushes, such as the northern mockingbird – even incorporate mechanical sounds such as car honks, cell phones and construction equipment into their songs.
+In different environments, birds even learn to mimic other bird species or non-bird sounds.
+Birds in the Mimidae family, the mimic thrushes which include the northern mockingbird, even incorporate mechanical sounds such as car honks, cell phones, and construction equipment into their songs.